 When it comes to approaching your boss for a promotion, it’s unlikely you’ll ever find the perfect time.
 However, if you’re strategic about when you broach the subject, you might find your boss more open to the discussion.
 Just ensure you avoid these common promotion-request pitfalls that Forbes has outlined such as “Asking for a promotion or raise simply based on length of time employed”.

-If your boss is dealing with tension and problems in the workplace, it might be best to hold off on asking about a promotion until things are running smoother.
-That type of situation does provide a great opportunity for asking how you can help out, though.
+If your boss is dealing with tension and problems in the workplace, it might be best to hold off on asking about a promotion for a week or two, so that your boss is less stressed.
+In may not be right to ask for a promotion, but it could be a great opportunity to ask how you can help.

 Look for a time when there are positive things happening and the atmosphere is more relaxed.
 Schedule a meeting with your boss and be sure to come prepared with notes and clear, quantitative examples of what you’re bringing to the table and how you plan to make things even better.